paschalidi/BCGDV-coding-challenge/README.md

 * Would be better if when user creates new question there is a more complex validation system
   * not same vote choice twice

 * Design was made relatively quickly, it could be greatly improved.
-Making it only with CSS was a funny challenge but limits the options.